voor/air-gapped-tkg/README.md

     key_name = "cluster-api-provider-aws"

     # find . -name "*.tar.gz" -type f | sort -u | xargs -I '{}' basename -s '.tar.gz' {}
+    # That's not the command, message me to get the actual lists.
+This has to be exact.
     containers = [
         # ...
     ]

     # find . -name "*.tar.gz" -type f | sort -u
+    # That's not the command, message me to get the actual lists.
+This has to be exact.
     image_names = [
         # ...
     ]